Endless Space 2: Gameplay

 Endless Space 2 is set in a universe that was long ago dominated by a powerful race called the Endless.
 Inquisitive and dedicated, the Endless were able to make great advances in the fields of science, which culminated in them achieving virtualization, allowing them to upload their minds into machines and giving them eternal life.
 This created a great schism in their society, splitting it into two opposing factions, the Virtuals, who embraced electronic immortality, and the Concretes, who viewed it as an abomination.
 The quarrels quickly grew into an open war, called the Dust Wars, which essentially destroyed their society, leaving but a few splintered surviving individuals.

 Tens of thousands of years after the demise of the Endless, the galaxy is yet again thriving with life capable of interstellar travel, picking at the remains of the once great Endless empire.
 The player takes control of one of the 12 major factions, "each with their own asymmetrical gameplay, storyline, homeworlds, spaceships, heroes and technologies".

-The Sophons are a peaceful and curious race which evolved from a Gecko like species.
-They pursue scientific advancement as a constant goal, often to the point of recklessness, having once blown up their own moon.
-For Sophons, the universe and life are something to be looked at with awe and to be studied and understood.
-The Sophons have a unique ability to gain a research bonus to the technology that they are researching proportional to the number of factions that haven't yet researched the chosen technology.

-The Cravers are an aggressive hive-like half-machine half-insect race created by the virtual Endless who used them as a weapon against the Concrete Endless.
-The Cravers are always at war with other factions and are incapable of signing peace unless the Militaristic party has no representation in their senate.
-The Cravers gain 150% bonus to FIDS resources (Food, Industry, Dust and Science), but slowly deplete the planets that they inhabit, turning them unproductive and reducing their FIDS output to 50% after a certain time.
-They are also able to enslave other populations, increasing their FIDS output, but reducing their Approval (happiness).

-The Lumeris are an amphibian race that focuses on trading and dust acquisition (dust is the collection of nanobots and nano-computers created by the Endless and used as the currency by today's factions who lack the ability to understand it and manipulate it).
-The Lumeris are able to colonize new systems using dust (instead of with colonizing ships) and gain bonuses to trade companies as well as reduction to dust inflation, which allows them to more efficiently buy out system improvements and spaceships with dust.